nil1729/node-crud-intro/README.md

 1. There Have No Authentication .
 A Simple Blog App.
 2. For Backend Side I used `NodeJS`, `ExpressJS`, `MongoDB`, `Body-Parser`, `Mongoose`.
 3. Bootsrap and Semantic-UI is used as CSS Framework
-4. Second directory contains a special Package called `marked` which Supports `Markdown` file.
+4. Second Directory has exactly the same functionality as First Directory.
+But there Folders are differently Structured and this Supports `Markdown Languages` as Blog Article.
 5. `Express-Sanitizer` is used to prevent XSS.

 ---